-The Auditing Company responsible for auditing is PricewaterhouseCoopers S.p.A., with registered office in Milan, Viale Monte Rosa, No. 91; the assignment was conferred by the

-General Meeting, on the motivated proposal of the Board of Statutory Auditors, on 3 May 2012, for the years from 2012 to 2020.
-On 11 April 2016, the General Meeting supplemented the task entrusted to the Legal Auditing Firm, for the financial years 2016-2020, in order to make it compliant with the provisions applicable to companies with shares listed on regulated markets.
-Furthermore, the Meeting, on 5 April 2018, upon proposal of the Board of Statutory Auditors, approved to integrate the remuneration in order to take account of tasks required following the entry into force of the reform regarding the legal auditing of accounts referred to in Regulation (EU) No. 537/2014 and Directive 2014/56 (implemented in Italy by Legislative Decree No. 135/2016), as well as related activities, inter alia, with the introduction of new IFRS 9, and with the acquisition of BFF Polska.
+The firm appointed to audit the Bank's accounts is PricewaterhouseCoopers S.p.A., with registered office in Milan, Viale Monte Rosa, No. 91; the assignment was conferred by the Shareholders' Meeting, on the motivated proposal of the Board of Statutory Auditors, on 3 May 2012, for the years from 2012 to 2020.
+On 11 April 2016, the Shareholders' Meeting supplemented the task entrusted to the Legal Auditing Firm, for the financial years 2016-2020, in order to make it compliant with the provisions applicable to companies with shares listed on regulated markets.
+Furthermore, the Meeting, on 5 April 2018, upon proposal of the Board of Statutory Auditors, approved to supplement the remuneration paid to them in order to take account of tasks required following the entry into force of the reform regarding the legal auditing of accounts referred to in Regulation (EU) No. 537/2014 and Directive 2014/56 (implemented in Italy by Legislative Decree No. 135/2016), as well as related activities, among other things, with the introduction of the new international accounting standard IFRS 9, and the acquisition of the BFF Polska group.